X

 Most humans born after the fall of the Humanitarian Era thought that this was something frightening.

-But Drift always thought — it’s liberating.
+But Drifter always thought — it’s liberating.

 To feel like the center of the universe is a pressureful thing.